IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

-Costa Rica Marriage Trends (2014–2021)
+# **Costa Rica Marriage Trends (2014–2021)**
-Excel-Based Data Analysis Project
+### *Excel-Based Data Analysis Project*
-By Irina Orias Mendoza
+**By Irina Orias Mendoza**

-Project Overview
+---

+##  **Project Overview**
 This project explores marriage data from Costa Rica between 2014 and 2021.
-Using Microsoft Excel, I cleaned, analyzed, and visualized the dataset to uncover patterns related to age, location, marriage type (civil or religious), and seasonal trends.

-The main goal was to strengthen my data analysis skills and learn how to turn raw data into useful insights.
-I focused on creating organized pivot tables, clear charts, and summary dashboards that tell a story.

-Why Excel
-I chose Excel because it’s one of the most commonly used tools in real-world data work.
-It allowed me to build the project from start to finish without needing to code.
-This helped me practice how to clean and explore data, and most importantly, how to present findings in a clear and visual way.

-This project shows I can work independently, pay attention to detail, and communicate insights using real data.

-Data Source
-The dataset comes from the Instituto Nacional de Estadística y Censos (INEC) in Costa Rica.
-It includes national marriage records from 2014 through 2021.

-Steps I Followed

-1. Initial Exploration
-I opened the dataset and reviewed all available columns.
-These included gender, age, nationality, type of marriage, occupation, and province of both residence and ceremony.
-I started thinking about possible questions the data could help answer.

-2. Listing Unique Values
-I made a list of all the unique values in each column to:

-Spot inconsistent spelling (like “Setiembre” vs. “Septiembre”)

-Understand the variety of categories (e.g., all types of marriages, provinces, occupations)

-3. Cleaning the Data
-Before starting the analysis, I cleaned the dataset:

-Fixed spelling inconsistencies

-Verified that age columns contained only valid numbers

-Removed duplicates and outliers

-Checked for missing or incorrect values

-4. Structuring for Analysis
-I created new sheets in the Excel file to organize the data into smaller, cleaner tables.
-These were easier to use for pivot tables and visuals.
-I built separate sheets for average ages, marriage counts by year, and monthly patterns.

-5. Analyzing Average Age at Marriage
-I used pivot tables to calculate average marriage age for men and women, based on their recorded age at the time of marriage.
-The data showed that women usually marry at a younger age than men.

-6. Mapping Marriages by Province
-I looked at where people lived and where the ceremony took place.
-Using pivot tables and charts, I found that San José had the most marriages overall.
-I also compared civil vs. religious marriages by province.

-7. Exploring Seasonality
-I used bar charts to show how many marriages happened each month across the years.
-December was clearly the most popular month.
-I noted that this could be due to holiday traditions, end-of-year bonuses, or good weather.

-8. Creating Dashboards
-I built a summary dashboard to show all major findings.
-It includes:

-Key statistics

-Charts showing trends by month and year

-Insights into geography and marriage type

-Key Questions Answered

-What is the average age at marriage by gender?

-Which province has the most marriages?

-Are there seasonal patterns in marriage?

-Do civil and religious marriages differ by province?

-Main Insights

-Women generally marry younger than men

-San José has the highest number of marriages

-Marriage type varies by region—some provinces prefer civil, others religious

-December is the most popular month for weddings every year

-Final Thoughts
-This was my first complete data project using real-world data.
-It gave me hands-on experience with every step of the analysis process—from cleaning and organizing to finding patterns and presenting results.

-I learned a lot through this process and feel more confident working with Excel and data in general.
-I’m excited to keep learning and apply these skills to new tools and bigger datasets in the future.
+Using Microsoft Excel, I cleaned, analyzed, and visualized the dataset to uncover patterns related to:

+- Age at marriage
+- Geographic distribution
+- Marriage type (civil vs. religious)
+- Seasonal trends

+The goal was to strengthen my data analysis skills by turning raw records into useful insights using pivot tables, charts, and dashboards.

+---

+## 🛠**Why Excel**
+I chose Excel because it’s one of the most widely used tools in data jobs.
+It allowed me to:

+- Practice data cleaning without writing code
+- Learn how to explore and summarize data visually
+- Focus on developing analysis logic and storytelling

+This project shows that I can handle real-world data, work independently, and communicate results clearly.

+---

+##  **Data Source**
+**Instituto Nacional de Estadística y Censos (INEC), Costa Rica**
+Marriage records from 2014 to 2021, including demographics, location, union type, and other fields.

+---

+##  **Steps I Followed**

+### **1. Initial Exploration**
+- Reviewed all columns: age, gender, type of union, nationality, occupation, residence, and ceremony location
+- Wrote down potential questions for analysis

+### **2. Listing Unique Values**
+- Identified all distinct values per column
+- Caught typos (e.g., *Setiembre* vs. *Septiembre*)
+- Got an idea of categories like provinces and union types

+### **3. Cleaning the Data**
+- Standardized spelling for months and provinces
+- Ensured numeric values in age columns
+- Removed duplicates and unrealistic entries
+- Handled missing or strange outliers

+### **4. Organizing for Analysis**
+Created new sheets to organize clean tables for:
+- Average age analysis
+- Monthly trends
+- Province-level insights

+### **5. Analyzing Average Age at Marriage**
+- Used pivot tables to calculate average marriage age by gender
+- Found that women tend to marry at a younger age than men

+### **6. Mapping Marriages by Province**
+- Compared residence vs. ceremony locations
+- Highlighted that San José had the highest number of marriages

+### **7. Seasonality Trends**
+- Created bar charts for monthly marriage counts across years
+- Discovered that December is consistently the most popular month

+### **8. Building Dashboards**
+- Pulled all tables and visuals into a clean summary dashboard
+- Included key stats, trends, and easy-to-read graphs

+---

+## **Key Questions Answered**
+- What is the average age at marriage by gender?
+- Which province has the most marriages?
+- Do marriage trends change across seasons?
+- Are civil or religious unions more common in certain areas?

+---

+## **Main Insights**
+- Women generally marry younger than men
+- San José had the highest number of marriages overall
+- Religious and civil marriages vary by province
+- December is the peak month for weddings every year

+---

+## **Final Thoughts**
+This was one of my first full data projects with real records.
+It gave me valuable experience with:

+- Cleaning and organizing large datasets
+- Analyzing and comparing patterns
+- Creating dashboards that tell a story
+---